Introduction and Scope

-Information collected when you browse state web pages
+Information collected while browsing Site web pages

 - The type of browser and operating system used.
 Example: Mozilla/4.0 (compatible; MSIE 4.01; Windows NT; IE4WDUS-1998101501)